Hypervolt vs. Theragun: We compared the best massage guns to the rest

 But even before you fire up the device, its curious ergonomics catch your eye.
 Its triangular handle offers multiple grips, and each of them is coated in a high-quality rubber that prevents the device from rattling the nerves in your palm.
 Personally, I like the Hypervolt’s L-shape handle better.
 I find that each of the Theragun’s three hand positions feels just a bit “off,” but that’s probably just because I’ve been using the Hypervolt a lot longer.

 The Theragun doesn’t come with a case, but the box includes a thick microfibre bag that does just fine.
 It also includes four heads that range from “flattish and round” to a “dunce cap” point for targeting painful nooks and crannies.
-But the reason I like the heads isn’t their shapes (which are frankly much more useful than the Hypervolt’s)—it’s their material.
+But the reason I like the heads isn’t their shapes (which are frankly much more useful than the Hypervolt’s) — it’s their material.
 Neither foam nor hard plastic, the heads are a durable, rubberized closed-cell foam with just the right amount of give, and they grip your skin without ever pinching or sticking in place.
 They’re honestly the best-feeling heads of any massage gun I’ve tested.

 The device also features five usable speeds, each spaced far enough apart that they don’t feel like overkill.
 Plus, it’s a touch lighter than the Hypervolt while feeling just as well-made.